juju/juju-gui/docs/macos-multipass.md

 sudo sh -c "echo '/home/ubuntu/code *(rw,sync,all_squash,anonuid=1000,anongid=1000)' >> /etc/exports"
 sudo /etc/init.d/nfs-kernel-server restart
 ```
-- Exit to get back to the host system (macos): you can either use `exit` or send
+- Exit to get back to the host system (macOS): you can either use `exit` or send
   the EOF signal with CTRL-D.
 - Double check that the host can see the export: the command
   `showmount -e dev.local` should show an output like: